Microsoft Edge Privacy Whitepaper

 edge://settings/languages and under Check Spelling select Add or delete words.

 Suggest similar sites

 To help resolve URL typos in the address bar that result in a website error, Microsoft Edge may recommend a corrected URL.
 When a website navigation error occurs, Microsoft Edge sends the domain of the web address to the Microsoft service to suggest a corrected URL.
 Microsoft Edge does not include identifiers or tokens with the domain.
 If the service finds a suggestion, it returns the suggested URL.
 Microsoft stores the incorrect domain and suggested domain to help improve the service.
 To help you navigate to the correct sites, the feature is turned on by default.
-To turn off the feature, go to
+To turn off the feature, navigate to

 edge://settings/privacy and under the Services turn off the Suggest similar sites when a website can't be found setting.

 Signing into Microsoft Edge with a Microsoft account allows you to sync your browsing data across all your signed-in versions of Microsoft Edge.
-You may sync your favorites, settings, form fill data (addresses and more), passwords, extensions, and collections.
+You may sync your browsing history, favorites, settings, form fill data (addresses and more), passwords, extensions, open tabs and collections.
 You must allow permission to turn on sync in Microsoft Edge, and each synced data type may be turned on or off individually.
 Favorites includes any tabs you previously set aside in the legacy version of Microsoft Edge, which sync along with the rest of your favorites.
 Deleted or modified favorites or other data from one signed-in version of Microsoft Edge sync to all other signed-in versions of Microsoft Edge where sync is turned on.
 To manage sync configurations, go to

 edge://settings/profiles/sync.
 Your sync settings may be managed by your organization.